Have You Tried Grouping Blocks in Gutenberg?

 Here at Watchful we’re big fans of Gutenberg.
-We’ve heard the criticism – and there’s been a lot!
-We’ve seen the bugs – Gutenberg still has glitches.
+However, we’ve heard the criticism – and there’s been a lot!
+We’ve seen the bugs; Gutenberg still has glitches.
 But overall, it’s a really fun and easy writing experience.
 Gutenberg is only 1 year and it’s rapidly improving.

 This week, Gutenberg got even better with the release of WordPress 5.3.
 This was a really cool release with a new record number of people involved.
 645 people from 56 countries helped put together this release!

 My favorite new feature, hidden away in the release notes, is the Group block.